awsdocs/aws-transfer-user-guide/doc_source/key-management.md

 For Windows or macOS, you can download what you need from [https://gnupg\.org/download/](https://gnupg.org/download/)\.

-After you install your PGP key generator software, you run the `gpg --gen-key` command to generate a key pair\.
-Transfer Family supports key formats and symmetric encryption algorithms that align with [the OpenPGP RFC](https://www.rfc-editor.org/rfc/rfc4880)\.
+After you install your PGP key generator software, you run the `gpg ‐‐gen-key` command to generate a key pair\.

+**Note**
+Make sure to choose RSA as the key type\.

 The following are some useful subcommands for `gpg`:
 + `gpg --help` – This command lists the available options and might include some examples\.